hanlulong/YourBossKickedYourAss/README.md

 # Installation
 1. Copy or clone this repository
-2. Edit your info in config.json (camid, mail list, phone number, messagebird_api_serect, etc.)
+2. Edit your info in config.json
+    * messagebird_secret: no need to change for initial trials.
+    * greetings: please DIY.
+    * mybosses: a list of your bosses' emails.
+    * phonenumber: a list of phone numbers to be called.
+    * iterval: the time between two checks.
+Measured in minutes.
+    * run_on_windows_startup: if you want the program auto start after each reboot.
+Only tested on Windows 7.
 3. Run main.exe